What is Going Concern?

-In case the auditor decides to qualify its audit report, it may also raise the issue of whether the assets are already impaired, which may highlight the need to write down the value of the assets from their carrying value to liquidation value.
-However, the company can choose to justify and make the auditor believe the situation is temporary.
+In case the auditor decides to qualify their audit report, it may raise the issue of whether assets are already impaired, which may highlight the need to write down the value of the assets from their carrying value to liquidation value.
+However, a company can choose to justify their decisions and attempt to make the auditor believe that poor business operating conditions are only temporary.
 It can also get a third-party guarantee to mitigate existing risks.

 The valuation of an entity, assuming it’s on a going concern basis, will be higher, as it offers the potential to earn higher profits in the future than its liquidation value.

 Going Concern vs. Liquidation Value

 The value of a going concern is basically the ability of the business to earn future profits.
 An analyst values the business after looking at the recent trend of the business and the company’s potential to earn profits.
 A going concern will be valued according to operational efficiency, market share, the ability to influence the market, technology advantages, and so on.
-It may be valued using the discounted cash flow (DCF) method with the assumption of the economic benefit the company will enjoy.
+It may be valued using the discounted cash flow (DCF) method, with the assumption of future profitability.

-Liquidation value, on the other hand, is a situation where the company becomes insolvent and is unable to pay its bills.
+Liquidation value, on the other hand, is relevant to a situation where the company becomes insolvent and is unable to pay its bills.
 An insolvent company may choose to sell its assets one by one or all of its assets together.
-The value received from the sale is the asset’s market value less sale expenses to undergo the sale.
-The liquidation value is very important for creditors, who would be paid out of this money.
+The value received from the sale is usually the asset’s market value, less sale expenses.
+Liquidation value is very important for creditors and stakeholders, who would be paid out of this money.

 Thank you for reading CFI’s explanation of going concern.
 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.